An easy-to-spot Amanita - doing good work for its tree host

 Here's my picture of a beautiful group of Amanita muscaria var. 'guessowii' that I saw last October, in a lawn, beside a very happy windrow of Spruce.
 And if you look real close - you'll see a fly on this 'Fly Agaric'.
 These may not be good for people (DO NOT EAT this mushroom if you see one) - but - they are very good for the roots of their host trees.
 They are ectomycorrhizal partners of all Pine, Spruce, Fire, Hemlock etc. So if you see them - don't pick them - the mushroom cap is the final stage of the reproductive cycle of this valuable fungi.
 The mushroom cap doesn't last long, but each one produces billions of spores that will germinate in the spring and go on to assist their conifer hosts with finding water and nutrients in the soil.
 Ain't nature cool!

 This variety of Ectomycorrhizae is not one of the 9 species in our Transplanter formulation.
-We were only allowed (by the CFIA) to include species that have no reported toxic or psychotropic effects on animals (or people).
+We did not include any species that have reported toxic or psychotropic effects on animals (or people).
 But that doesn't mean that Amanita fungi aren't good for its tree hosts - they certainly are.

 On the other hand...